Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird Lottery Tickets: Introduction

 To tackle the aforementioned challenges and unleash the full potential of GCNs, various techniques have been developed.
-For instance, Tailor et al. \cite{tailor2020degree} leverages quantization-aware training to demonstrate 8-bit GCNs; SGCN \cite{li2020sgcn} is the first to consider GCN sparsification by formulating and solving it as an optimization problem; and NeuralSparse \cite{zheng2020robust} proposes edge pruning and utilizes a DNN to parameterize the sparsification process.
+For instance, Tailor et al. \cite{tailor2020degree} leverages quantization-aware training to demonstrate 8-bit GCNs; SGCN \cite{li2020sgcn} is the first to consider GCN sparsification by formulating and solving it as an optimization problem.

-The impressive performance achieved by existing GCN compression works shows that there are redundancies within GCNs to be leveraged for aggressively trimming down their complexity while maintaining their performance.
-In this work, we attempt to take a new perspective by drawing inspiration from the tremendous success of DNN compression, particularly the lottery ticket finding \cite{frankle2018the,liu2018rethinking}.
-Specifically, \cite{frankle2018the,liu2018rethinking} shows that there exist \textit{winning tickets} (small but critical subnetworks) for dense, randomly initialized networks, that can be trained alone to achieve a comparable accuracy with the dense ones in a similar number of iterations; later \cite{You2020Drawing} finds that those winning tickets emerge at the very early training stage, namely early-bird (EB) tickets, and leverages this to greatly reduce the training cost of DNNs.
-While conceptually simple, the unique structures of GCNs make it not straightforward to apply those findings to compressing GCNs.
-This is because (1) the graph instead of the MLPs in GCNs dominates the complexity, for which the existence of EB remains unknown; and (2) it is unclear how to jointly optimize the two phases of GCN operations (i.e., feature \textit{aggregation} and \textit{combination}) even though doing so promises the maximum complexity reduction.
+The impressive performance achieved by existing GCN compression works indicates that there are redundancies within GCNs to be leveraged for aggressively trimming down their complexity while maintaining their performance.
+In this work, we attempt to take a new perspective by drawing inspiration from the tremendous success of DNN compression, particularly the lottery ticket (LT) finding \cite{frankle2018the,liu2018rethinking,You2020Drawing}.
+While conceptually simple, the unique structures of GCNs make it not straightforward to leverage the LT finding to compress GCNs.
+This is because (1) the graph instead of the MLPs in GCNs dominates the complexity, for which the existence of LT remains unknown; and (2) it is unclear how to jointly optimize the two phases of GCN operations (i.e., feature \textit{aggregation} and \textit{combination}) while doing so promises the maximum complexity reduction.

 This paper aims to close the above gap to minimize the complexity of GCNs without hurting their competitive performance, and to make the following contributions: